38 interesting gamification examples to unlock user engagement & loyalty

 eBay Gamification Example: maximizing profits through unpredictability

-eBay was one of the first to use gamification for apps in the ecommerce industry.
+eBay was one of the first to use app gamification in ecommerce.
 It uses bidding, feedback scores, and a badge reward system to motivate both buyers and sellers.

 Joining a bidding war is like the lottery, the more you enter the more you’re able to win.
 You’re also prone to spend more due to the sense of competition and the fear of losing your opportunity.
 Buyers see bidding as competition.
 Winning a bid is like winning the competition.
 It doesn’t matter if you overpaid, as long as the endorphins give you that awesome feeling!